-Here are 4 reasons to do your internship with a grassroots non-profit organisation
+Here are 4 reasons to do your internship with a grassroots non-profit organization

-Internships can be hugely valuable; they build CVs, offer opportunities to explore different industries, and can get you the necessary study credits.
-Most companies offer internship positions, and there is a large range of opportunities to choose from in the corporate world, but another, and perhaps better, option is to spend your internship with a non-profit organisation.
-Here’s why an NGO internship, and particularly one with a grassroots organisation, could offer you more value than a corporate one.
+Internships can be very valuable; they build CVs offer opportunities to explore, and can get you the necessary study credits.
+Most companies offer internship positions, and there is plenty to choose from in the corporate world.
+Another, and perhaps better option is to spend your internship with a non-profit organization.
+Here’s why an NGO internship, and particularly one with a grassroots organization.

 1. Making an impact

 The obvious benefit from interning for an NGO is that you’ll be contributing to a social or environmental cause.
-Your time and efforts will help achieve something worthwhile, and that can be hugely rewarding.
-Depending on the type of organisation and the nature of your work, you might see your work pay off; projects reaching their funding goals, structures built, trees planted, and lives changed.
-And that is a priceless experience.
-It’s important to note that the fact that you’re working towards a cause instead of a profit in no way means that your work experience will be less in-depth or challenging – or less valuable for your future career.
-In fact, the opposite can be true.
+Your time and efforts will help achieve something worthwhile, which can be hugely rewarding.
+Depending on the type of organization and the nature of your work, you might see your work pay off.
+Projects reaching their funding goals, structures being built, trees being planted, and lives being changed.
+That is a priceless experience.
+Although you’re working towards a cause instead of a profit, this doesn’t mean your experience will be less in-depth or challenging – or less valuable for your future career.
+In fact, the opposite might be true.

 2. Having your skills used and appreciated

 Nonprofit organizations understand like no other how valuable time and skills are.
-Especially at grassroots NGOs, both financial and human resources are often limited, so all support gets well used and hugely appreciated.
-Being an intern at a small NGO will generally mean that you will use your skills to the fullest, and possibly also explore other areas within the same organisation, giving you a more well-rounded experience.
-Whereas your role might be inflexible and your contribution fairly insignificant at a large corporate, you can be an important member of a team during an NGO internship, and your input is heard and valued.
+Both financial and human resources are often limited, so all support gets well used and hugely appreciated.
+This means you will use your skills to the fullest, and possibly also explore other areas within the same organization.
+At a large company, your role might be inflexible or feel insignificant.
+At an NGO, you are an important member of a team, and your input is heard and valued.
 This can be a rewarding and confidence-building experience.

 3. Having lots of responsibility

-For the same reason that you can expect to use your skills fully during an NGO internship, you are likely to have more responsibility than as an intern at a large company.
+You are also likely to have more responsibility as an intern at a large company.
 All support counts significantly at small nonprofits.
-Supervisors are likely to spot the potential in interns and give them the freedom and space to develop skills and take on large tasks.
-Though this can be challenging and force you out of your comfort zone, it can be hugely empowering.
-You’re likely to surprise yourself with your own capabilities.
+Supervisors will spot the potential in interns and give them freedom and space to take on large tasks.
+Though this can be challenging, it is also hugely empowering.
+You might surprise yourself with your own capabilities.

 4. Working in a close-knit team

-If you embark on an NGO internship, don’t be surprised if you end up in an office with a very informal work culture and even a family-feel.
-Obviously this does not apply not to all NGOs.
-Many small nonprofits are driven by passion and staffed by people with a flexible getting-things-done mentality.
-This does not mean you’ll work any less hard as an NGO intern, but it does mean that you are more likely to be part of a close-knit team of people who bond over their common work goals.
-This can make an internship feel like an inspiring life experience rather than like just work.
+This does not apply to all NGOs, but many NGO offices have a very informal work culture and a family-feel.
+Many small nonprofits are driven by passion and staffed by people with a getting-things-done mentality.
+This doesn’t mean you’ll work less hard, but it does mean you’re more likely to be part of a close-knit team.
+This can make an internship feel like an inspiring life experience, rather than just work.